BoiseState/dovetail/README.md

 instructions on how to set up your development environment.
 This includes Visual Studio 2017, SQL Server Management Studio (SSMS), and how to connect the Git repo in VS 2017.

+## Help Contact

+Feel free to email Justin Brown (previous Product Owner) at jbro11980@gmail.com for more detailed questions or assistance for the project.